CS

 The Deepal S07 features a 15.6-inch touchscreen, while the Mitsubishi Pajero Sport gets a 8-inch display.
 Apple CarPlay and Android Auto are standard across both.

-The Deepal S07 stands out with heated front seats, power tailgate, Sony audio and ambient lighting that you will not find on the Mitsubishi Pajero Sport.
+The Deepal S07 stands out with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate, V2L, Sony audio and ambient lighting that you will not find on the Mitsubishi Pajero Sport.
+The Mitsubishi Pajero Sport counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain